Feel Your Pain: Mastering Emotional Regulation

 4. Emotive expression and communication

-Bottling up your emotions is like trying to hold in a sneeze – it’s uncomfortable, and eventually, it’s going to come out anyway, probably at the worst possible moment.
+Bottling up your energy is like trying to hold in a sneeze – it’s uncomfortable, and eventually, it’s going to come out anyway, probably at the worst possible moment.

 Learning to express your feelings in a healthy way is crucial.
 It’s not about vomiting your feelings all over everyone; it’s about communicating clearly and assertively.